Abarim Publications' online Biblical Greek Dictionary

 δακρυον

 The noun δακρυον (dakruon) means tear (a drop of liquid from one's eye), or anything that drops like a tear (like tree sap).
 It stems from an ancient Proto-Indo-European word for tear, which in turn comes from the PIE words for eye and the same verb meaning to see that became the Greek verb δερκομαι (derkomai), to see, and thus the noun δρακων (drakon), meaning snake (see above).
+This swapping of the letters d-r-k into d-k-r is called metathesis and is a familiar albeit not completely explained phenomenon in linguistics.
+Below, we will see another instance of metathesis.

 The link between tears and snakes or dragons is rather obvious: dirt in one's eye obstructs one's vision as much as any folly or lie does one's mental vision, and grief and trauma causes one's eyes to water and one's mind to be overcome as much as snake poison would do one's body.

 The eye is one of several water wells that the body is equipped with, so as to remove absorbed contaminants: urine, sweat and spit have the same function.
-Urine comes along with any access of imbibed fluid.
-Sweat also removes access of body heat.
+Urine comes along with any excess of imbibed fluid.
+Sweat also removes excess of body heat.
 Spit also removes dirt or bad-tasting food from one's mouth and often rides a barrage of words from an upset mind.
 And tears accompany a quietly troubled heart — English doesn't make the distinction, but weeping and wailing is a vocal exercise, whereas "tearing" is an optical or cardiac exercise.
 Wailing is loud but tear-shedding is quiet.

 The Hebrew word for fountain or well is עין ('ayin), which is also the word for eye.
 This, curiously, suggests that to the Hebrews, the eye was primarily an organ that waters and only secondly an organ that sees.
 But the profundity goes further.
 A heart that is incapable of feeling contrition, indignation or quiet grief (and so to contemplate a means to escape or better one's situation) is also incapable of setting an eye to water.
 That means that even though animals have eyes to see with, they don't have hearts that cry: their wells are dry — and see our article on φρεαρ (phrear), well, for a lengthy look at all this.